Summer Reading FAQs

 Why do you need my phone number or email address for registration?

-Your privacy is important to us and we will not share any personal information collected.
-But we do need information for statistical reasons and patron identification.
+Your privacy is important to us, and we will not shareany personal information collected.
+We do need information for statistical reasons and patron identification.
 For example, we might give you a call to say that you won a raffle prize or email you about an upcoming program.
-Don't worry — we promise not to bombard you with calls or emails.
+Don't worry— we promise not to bombard you with calls or emails.

-To be fair to everyone, we only count reading done between June 1 and August 6.
+To be fair to everyone, we only count activities completed between June 1 and August 7.

-Is there a limit to the number of minutes and activities I can log?
+Isthere a limit to the number of activities I can log?

 The only limit is the total number of points needed to complete the Summer Reading program.

-I accidentally logged too many minutes — what should I do?
+I accidentally logged too many activities — what should I do?

 No worries.
-You can go to Notifications and send us a message or email us at firstname.lastname@example.org.
+You can click on the"?" at the bottom of the page and let us know or you can email us at email@example.com.
 We'll take care of it for you and send a message when it's done.

 How do I score points?